jonnyrobots/roberts.work/_posts/projects/2019-01-11-innovating-data-management.md

 <figcaption>Mapping the database DevOps landscape (heat map lenses not shown)</figcaption>
 </figure>

-***Outcome:** the artefact continues to be valuable for Redgate, informing decisions elsewhere, including; marketing, product and acquisition strategies.*
+***Outcome:** reduced ambiguity and allowed the project to continue.
+The artefact also proved valuable for Redgate by informing decisions elsewhere, including marketing, product and acquisition strategies.*

 ### Ideation